 National School Program (NSP)

 The First Tee National School Program was created for elementary school students to develop an interest in golf..
 This in-school program introduces golf along with The First Tee Nine Core Values and Nine Healthy Habits to students in physical education (PE) classes.
 The PE teacher registers for The First Tee’s 2-hour online training and certification.
-After successful completion, the PE teacher will receive resources, lesson plan examples and supplies for up to 40 students.
+After successful completion, the PE teacher will receive resources, lesson plan examples and supplies.
 There is no cost to the school or PE teacher.
-The program is supported by The First Tee of Greater Detroit and a matching grant from the national office.
+The program is supported by The First Tee of Greater Detroit and a matching grant from The First Tee national office.

 Please call the program department for more information 313-820-3362.